Cheapest electricity plans in Australian Capital Territory

 • What is the cheapest electricity plan in Australian Capital Territory?

-• How is "cheapest" electricity assessed in Australian Capital Territory?
+• How is electricity plan cost assessed in Australian Capital Territory?

-Cheapest is assessed by comparing the estimated annual electricity bill for a typical ACT 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
-Individual bills vary based on actual usage, discounts, and plan terms.
+Plan cost is estimated by comparing the annual electricity bill for a typical ACT 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
+Actual bills vary based on usage, discounts, and plan terms.

 • Can I switch electricity providers in Australian Capital Territory?

 The ACT has a competitive electricity retail market.
 Several retailers offer plans to residential consumers in Canberra and surrounding areas.
-Switching is free, straightforward, and does not interrupt supply.
+Switching is free and does not interrupt supply.

 • What is the reference price in Australian Capital Territory?